Engin-Boot/pong-stage-shrutibnehe/Stage0/UpdateBallDirection.md

 ### Scenario: Direction update

 Given player is playing game
-When "Paddle ball collision" received from 'Collision check'
+When "Paddle ball collision" received from 'Collision Check'
 Then update the direction of the ball

 Given player is playing game